abhinavm24/navi-ledger/ReadMe.md

  # How to execute the unit tests

- `mvn clean test` will execute the unit test cases.
+ `python -m unittest discover` will execute the unit test cases.

+ The unit test coverage is found by the command :
+`coverage run -m unittest discover`

 # Help